 Watch the videos from the salon and explore some of these questions: What is the rapport between immersion and participation?
 What is the future role of immersive technology in art museums?
 In education?
 Can immersive technology have a role not only in education, marketing, and entertainment, but also in social science and policy making?
 Can an experience be technologically mediated and immersive but not controlling?
 Can a museum visitor meet art on her own terms if the environment is an immersive one?

-Director of Digital Learning at The Museum of Modern Art, New York.
-Previously, Deborah was the assistant director of the Johns Hopkins University Museum Studies program, and museum educator in charge of educational media at The Metropolitan Museum of Art.
+Deb Howes is Director of Digital Learning at The Museum of Modern Art, New York.
+Previously, Deb was the assistant director of the Johns Hopkins University Museum Studies program, and museum educator in charge of educational media at The Metropolitan Museum of Art.